dineshann/dineshann/README.md

 [![](https://visitcount.itsvg.in/api?id=dineshann&label=Profile%20Views&color=12&pretty=false)](https://visitcount.itsvg.in)

-# 💫 Founder of amortree Tech Pvt.
-Ltd. 💫
+# 💫 Founder of amortree Tech 💫

 Welcome to **amortree Tech**!
 We are a technology-driven company providing innovative solutions to businesses looking to grow and thrive in today’s fast-paced digital landscape.
 Our expertise lies in web development, mobile applications, digital marketing, and cloud solutions, aimed at empowering businesses with cutting-edge technology.